CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 ## Joining a Session

-You can join a session from a [supported](https://www.codetogether.com/compatibility/) IDE or modern browser.
+You can join a session from a [supported](https://www.codetogether.com/live/compatibility/) IDE or modern browser.
 Whichever method you choose, you lose access to all shared projects when you leave the session or the session ends.

 :::note

-To join from an IDE, CodeTogether must be installed in your IDE.
+To join from an IDE, CodeTogether Live must be installed in your IDE.
 See the installation guides for [Eclipse](../installation-guides/codetogether-for-eclipse-installation.md), [IntelliJ](../installation-guides/codetogether-for-jetbrains-ides-installation.md) and [VS Code](../installation-guides/codetogether-for-vs-code-installation.md).

 :::